Academic Regulations

 V. Grade Reports

-Because students in the BLA program will not have access to MyAccess, the BLA academic administrative staff will provide paper copies of grade reports after all grades for the previous semester have been recorded and posted.
+Because students in the BLA program will not have access to GU Experience, the BLA academic administrative staff will provide paper copies of grade reports after all grades for the previous semester have been recorded and posted.
 Students may also request unofficial or official transcripts through a member of the BLA academic administrative staff.
 The University will not issue a transcript that reflects less than the complete student record.

 VI.
 Grade Changes